Plan a visit

 The Café

-The Café is a perfect place to meet, eat and drink.
+The Café is an ideal place to meet, eat and drink.
 We serve the best whole-leaf tea and hand-roasted coffee, together with tasty, seasonal food.

 The Shop